Yokota kicks off Fire Prevention Week

 |0

-This work, Yokota kicks off Fire Prevention Week [Image 3 of 3], by A1C Jarrett Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yokota kicks off Fire Prevention Week, by A1C Jarrett Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT